07 March 2022

 The war is a force majeure subject under agreements with our business partners.
 However, despite the great damage to business in Ukraine and Russia, our partners will take all possible steps and measures to repay all investments into Ukrainian and Russian loans within a possible realistic timeframe.

-Cash reserves accumulated by our partners’ companies are already being used to gradually repay investments into Ukrainian and Russian loans.
+Cash reserves accumulated by our partners’ companies are already being used to repay investments into war-affected loans gradually.

 While cooperating with PeerBerry, each company strictly covers its obligations (Poland companies cover Polish loans, a company in Vietnam covers Vietnamese loans, etc.).
 Cash reserves are being used only in the frame of the group guarantee when the company/companies face operational difficulties and can’t cover their obligations.

-Even though the war is outside the scope of the group guarantee agreement, our partners are using their reserves to reduce their liabilities in the countries affected by the war and will continue to make every effort to repay all investments into Ukrainian and Russian loans.
+Even though the war is outside the scope of the group guarantee agreement, our partners are using their reserves to reduce their liabilities in the countries affected by the war and will continue to make every effort to repay all investments into war-affected loans.

-Assessing the scale of the war damage to our partners’ business, we must be very honest with you and very realistic about realistic timeframe possibilities to repay all Ukrainian and Russian loans.
+Assessing the scale of the war damage to our partners’ business, we must be very honest with you and very realistic about realistic timeframe possibilities to repay all war-affected loans.
 It may require more time than 60 days, but the exact timeframe is not clear yet.
 Our partners are currently assessing all possible opportunities.

-PeerBerry will not charge a commission fee from Ukrainian and Russian loan portfolio
+PeerBerry will not charge a commission fee from the war-affected part of the loan portfolio

 PeerBerry’s only income is a commission received from business partners.
-Given the complexity of the situation to support business partners in this difficult situation, PeerBerry will not charge a commission for the entire current Ukrainian and Russian loan portfolio.
+Given the complexity of the situation to support business partners in this difficult situation, PeerBerry will not charge a commission for the entire current war-affected loan portfolio.

 We will keep sharing with you all relevant information from our business partners, and we will put all our efforts into protecting your interests in the best way we can do in this extraordinary situation.